nn-dmt/swamp_ergo/white-paper.md

 ### Community-driven publishing platform

-As a DAO, the publishing platform will have dashboads for both musicians and fans alike.
+As a DAO, the publishing platform will have dashboards for both musicians and fans alike.

 • Fans will be able to stake liquidity to specific musicians